funql/funql-docs/docs/learn/fields/functions.md

 ### second

-The `second` function has the following signature:
+The `second` function returns the second component of a `DateTime` parameter value as an integer from 0 to 59.

 ```funql
 second(field: DateTime): Integer
 ```

-The `second` function returns the second component of a `DateTime` parameter value.
-The second is given as an integer, ranging from 0 to 59.

 For example: